perdian/dotfiles/README.md

 ## What's inside

-My personal collection of configurations and installation scripts - mostly designed to work on macOS  but also on Linux flavors (like Ubuntu which powers my personal webserver).
+My personal collection of configurations mostly designed to work on macOS but also on Linux flavors (like Ubuntu which powers my personal webserver).
 I'm far from suggesting that it works for everybody but it definitely works for me.
 If you find it interesting [fork it](https://github.com/perdian/dotfiles/fork), remove what you don't use, and build on what you do use.
 The project itself is not necessarily designed to be used as is by anyone else but should merely servce as an idea of how *your* personal dotfiles could be structured.